Fabbbou/japscan-scraper/README.md

         - **Keep only one tab open, not tested in other conditions**
         - example https://www.japscan.lol/manga/one-piece/
     - pass the cloudflare wall manually if needed
-    - click once in the blank part of the page to trigger Ads, and then its ready !
+    - click few times in the blank part of the page to trigger Ads, and then its ready !
 4. Launch the script:
     - `node main.js`
     - keep the Google Chrome on always focused, or it will not download!